-Cooperative play is a play-based learning approach that is widely used by educators to help children develop cognitive, social, emotional and physical skills in an active learning environment.
+Cooperative play is a play-based learning approach that is widely used by early childhood educators to help children develop cognitive, social, emotional and physical skills in an active learning environment.
+It is often seen as the opposite of solitary play.

 The 5 key features of cooperative play are: